 Broaden Our Global Reach.
-We operate on three continents today and intend to accelerate our international expansion in the future.
+We are currently certified to operate in 36 countries across North America, Europe, and Asia-Pacific and intend to accelerate our international expansion in the future.
 Because our Customers employ digital models that transcend borders, we are constantly extending our Platform's reach.
 This allows us to offer a single global Platform to all Customers, no matter where they originate or how they expand.
 With Marqeta, developers only have to integrate once to gain access to a global market and to take advantage of all of the tools our Platform offers for a global reach.